alshival/fefe-terminal/README.md

 Let's say we wish to avoid GraphRAG for now and wish to implement Naive RAG for the time being.
 A vector database for each directory can be constructed, containing information about the content in that directory.
 This could improve local search by bounding the content of a vector database to a single directory.
 But this approach impacts global semantic search.
 This is the exact situation GraphRAG could come into play.
 But the computational cost of implementing such a solution makes it impractical for the average person.

 In the coming months, I will experiment with directory-wise vector databases for retrieval augmented generation.
+My idea is to construct/update a directory's vector database as needed to avoid having to schedule a process to keep each directory's vector database up-to-date If the files in a directory haven't been touched since the vector database was last updated, then proceed with RAG.
+If there have been changes since the vector database was constructed or the vector database does not exist, then update or create the vector database.

 ## Contributing